internalregister/internalregister.github.io/_posts/2019-03-12-Homebrew-Console.markdown

 <br/>
 Similarly to the graphics module, the sound module has 128KB for storing sound patches and PCM samples, the CPU can load information to this memory through the SPU.
 This way the CPU can either tell the SPU to play commands stored in this RAM or update commands to the SPU every frame.
 <br/>
-The CPU controls the 4 PWM channels through 4 cyclic buffers present in the SPU-RAM.
+The CPU controls the 4 PWM channels through 4 circular buffers present in the SPU-RAM.
 The SPU will go through these buffers and execute the commands present in them.
-In the same way there is another cyclic buffer in the SPU-RAM for the FM synthesis chip.
+In the same way there is another circular buffer in the SPU-RAM for the FM synthesis chip.
 <br/>
 So, similar to how it works with graphics, the interaction between CPU and SPU works like this:
 - The SPU copies the information in the SPU-RAM to internal RAM.